TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/FileFolderRecursions.rst

 fileFolder\_recursions
 ======================

+.. confval:: fileFolder_recursions

+   :type: integer
-   :type: integer   :Scope: Display / Proc.
+   :Scope: Display  / Proc.

-:aspect:`RenderType`
-   all
+   :RenderType: all

    Depth of directory recursions.
 Default is 99.
 Specify in range from 0-99.
 0 (zero) means no recursion into subdirectories.
 Only useful in combination with property :ref:`fileFolder <columns-select-properties-filefolder>`.